-Family Program - CBCF believes that residents families are extremely important in their reintegration back in to the community.
-As such, CBCF hosts at least two structured family events per month where approved family members may come to the facility and spend quality time with their children and other loved ones.
-Examples of these events are: holiday activities, Movie Night.
+Family Program - CBCF believes that residents' families are extremely important in their reintegration back in to the community.
+As such, CBCF hosts structured family events where approved family members may come to the facility and spend quality time with their children and other loved ones.
+Examples of these events are holiday activities and movie night.
 In addition, residents may be approved to participate in 'Family Table Time' (weather permitting) and may bring a meal to enjoy with the resident outside on facility property.
-Family Table Time is restricted to approved visitors on the residents visitation list.
+Family Table Time is restricted to approved visitors on the resident's visitation list.

 Part of CBCF's Purpose is to gradually reintegrate residents into the community.
-So, once a resident nears completion of in-house programming they begin to participate in activities outside of CBCF.
+So, once a resident nears completion of in-house programming, he/she begins to participate in activities outside of CBCF.